 Among his publications: Le Pays Clair, Camargue, text written by Jean Echenoz, Ed Actes-Sud 2013, Une campagne photographique, le pays de Bray (A photographic campaign, the Bray region), text written by Gilles A. Tiberghien, Ed Filigranes in 2009, Le dehors absolu (The absolute outside), text written by Philippe Lacoue-Labarthe, Ed.
 Filigranes in 2006 and Campagne japonaise (Japanese Campaign), text written by Jean-Christophe Bailly, Ed.
 Filigranes in 2002.

-Thibaut Cuisset is represented by La Galerie Les Filles du Calvaire in Paris.
+Thibaut Cuisset is represented by the Les Filles du Calvaire gallery in Paris.

 Wiktoria Wojciechowska is a very young Polish photographer, who has graduated from the Academy of Fine Arts in Warsaw, but who has already won the prestigious Oskar Barnack Newcomer Award 2015, for her series Short Flashes, composed of portraits of Chinese motorcyclists frozen in a flash.